 Cortisone and Physical therapy

-The “go to” injection choice is corticosteroid or more commonly a cortisone shot.
-Many people will not get the cortisone injection alone, it will be coupled with a physical therapy program.
+The “go to” injection choice is corticosteroid or more commonly a cortisone shot or non-surgical injection.
+Many people will not get the cortisone injection alone, it will be coupled with an advanced physical therapy program.
 The reasoning being that research shows cortisone and physical therapy work better than physical therapy alone.
 An August 2021 study (34) suggested “(a) combination of corticosteroid injection and physiotherapy is more effective than the physiotherapy alone in resolving the shoulder pain and disability of shoulder.”

 An August 2021 paper (32) examined the effectiveness of Kinesio or KT in people suffering from rotator cuff disease.
 Kinesio Taping (KT) is one of the conservative treatments proposed for rotator cuff disease.
 As the study authors describe it: “KT is an elastic, adhesive, latex-free taping made from cotton, without active pharmacological agents.
 Clinicians have adopted it in the rehabilitation treatment of painful conditions, however, there is no firm evidence on its benefits.”
 Their findings suggest that “Kinesio taping for rotator cuff disease has uncertain effects in terms of self-reported pain, function, pain on motion and active range of motion when compared to sham taping or other conservative treatments as the certainty of evidence was very low.
 Low-certainty evidence shows that kinesio taping may improve quality of life when compared to conservative treatment.
 We downgraded the evidence for indirectness due to differences among co-interventions, imprecision due to small number of participants across trials as well as selection bias, performance and detection bias.
 Evidence on adverse events was scarce and uncertain.
 Based upon the data in this review, the evidence for the efficacy of KT seems to demonstrate little or no benefit.”

-Despite research showing surgical failures, more patients are having shoulder replacement surgery.
+Despite research showing surgical failures to treat shoulder pain, more patients are having shoulder replacement surgery and surgical procedures.
 The most common indications for shoulder arthroplasty (replacement) are osteoarthritis, inflammatory arthritis, proximal humerus fracture, irreparable rotator cuff tear, rotator cuff arthropathy, and avascular necrosis of the humeral head.
 In one study, radiologists looked for key imaging features of these indications.